 More generally, research in the BMI field has gained tremendous interest since 2000 with the number of publications in the field following an exponentially increasing trend (Salahuddin and Gao, 2021).
 This has led to the realization of commercialized BMIs and BMI acquisition software (for example, the EmotivPRO software and EPOC X, FLEX, etc. hardware by Emotiv and the N1 implantable device by Neuralink, which is “beginning its first-in-human clinical trial” (Neuralink, 2023).

 BMIs are an evolving technology that have the possibility to extend human capabilities remarkably.
 This project aims at continuing research efforts for recent BMI work.
 There are various motivating factors driving this effort.
 From a humanitarian perspective, BMI systems extend hope and independence to paraplegic individuals, who are victims of unfortunate circumstances (whether that be by disease or traumatic accident), in the prospect of restoring their lost natural motor function(s).
+From a perspective of learning how the brain works, BMIs are a practical tool that make it possible to study the brain in more detail.
 From the stance of contributing to technological advancement for humans, BMI systems present the possibility of realizing a world where devices can be controlled directly from human thoughts.
 Finally, simply from the argument of sustainability and wanting to promote growth in an already fast-growing field, BMI research is commanding interest from researchers from multiple disciplines (for example, the field of medicine, engineering, business, politics, ethics, etc.).

 Background